devnull-cz/c-prog-lang/modules/expressions.md

 - any expression has a value

-- logical expression has value 0 or 1, and it's type is always "int"
+- logical expression has value 0 or 1, and it's type is always `int`
 ```
 	1 > 10	...
 0
 	10 > 1	...
 1